Here is a collection of free and helpful accounting articles I have written for our clients:

 Deductions For Your Home Office

-We hope you will have a wonderful Thanksgiving holiday, and that you have been able to stay healthy and safe this year.
-With the end of the year fast approaching, now is the time to take a closer look at tax planning strategies that could reduce your tax bill for 2023.
+We hope you had a wonderful Thanksgiving holiday, and that you have been able to stay healthy and safe this year.
+With the end of the year fast approaching, now is the time to take a closer look at tax planning strategies that could reduce your tax bill for 2024.

 GENERAL TAX PLANNING STRATEGIES